How to Create a Professional Author Page in Amazon Author Central

 About The Author: Val Breit

-Val is the founder of Keep Calm Write On.
-When Dave isn’t assigning Star Wars movies to watch for “research,” she spends her days sipping coffee, editing blogs and books, and revamping Author Pages.
+Val is the founder of Keep Calm Write On and The Common Cents Club.
+When Dave isn’t assigning Star Wars movies to watch for “research,” she spends her days sipping coffee, editing blogs and books, revamping Author Pages, and writing about the best frugal living tips.
 She likes to keep things simple while helping authors and online entrepreneurs keep calm as she makes their words shine, and leaves the mistakes behind.
 You can get in touch with Val to rehab your Author Page or polish your book or blog at Keep Calm Write On.

 Hey Guys, I’m Dave and when I am not sipping tea with princesses or chasing the Boogey man out of closets, I’m a Kindlepreneur and digital marketing nut – it’s my career, hobby, and passion.